Most of our collection is listed by category on our Search the Archives page.

 Apply for a library card today!

 The Nevada Statewide databases can be accessed in the library or remotely with any valid Nevada library card from our Research Resources site.
-A few databases such as Ancestry.com and the Foundation Center databases are restricted to in-library use only due to vendor restrictions.
+A few databases such as the Foundation Center's Candid databases are restricted to in-library use only due to vendor restrictions.
 These exceptions are noted in the database descriptions.

 Information requested by patrons by phone or email may be sent via email or by US mail.
-There is no fee associated with information sent by email; there is a $0.10/page charge for printed material.
+There is no fee associated with information sent by email; there is a 10 cents per single or double-sided black and white page charge for printed material.

 The Library has print and online access to the Nevada Revised Statutes, the Nevada Administrative Code and the United States Code.
 Legal reference books, dictionaries and other legal publications are available in our reference and general collections.